ara-framework/website/website/blog/2019-09-14-lazy-loading-micro-frontend.md

 The `NovaConsumerPlugin` receives an object with the information of the Micro-frontends (Novas) it's consuming:

 - `entry`: JavaScript bundle that contains the entry point for the Micro-frontend.
 - `views`: List of view names that the Micro-frontend supports.
-Note: This names are used behind of scenes to lazy load the bundle for the Micro-frontend that renders the view placed in the page.

 Browser: